mattlgroff/groffdev/content/blog/bun-graphql/index.md

 ```
 You won't see any logs in the console, but you should see a GraphQL server running if you query the endpoint. `http://localhost:3000/graphql`

 * Let's deploy this app using a Dockerfile.
-I followed a guide from [Northflank](https://northflank.com/guides/deploying-a-bun-app-on-northflank) for creating a Dockerfile to run a Bun application.
 Create a new file called `Dockerfile` and add the following code:
 ```
 FROM jarredsumner/bun:0.5.1
 WORKDIR /app